eight04/pmore-js/README.md

 		/* Remove the pause message */
 	},

+	forceEnd: function() {
+		/* This will be called when pmore is forced ended.

+		That is, q key or any key that is not kept.
+		*/
+	}

 	end: function() {
 		/* This will be called when pmore stopped.

-		It could be stopped by the user (inputting q key) or met the ^LE tag.
+		It could be stopped by the user (after forceEnd) or met the ^LE tag.
 		*/
 	},